ender1311/minions_store/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Feature 1: Add/Remove to/from Cart Buttons
+- [ ] Feature 1: Add/Remove Cart Buttons used to modify items in cart
-- [ ] Feature 2: See what is currently in Cart
+- [ ] Feature 2: See what is currently in Cart in sidebar
 - [ ] Feature 3: Purchase via stripe button
+- [ ] Feature 4: Easily add items via json file

 See the [open issues](https://github.com/ender1311/minions_store/issues) for a full list of proposed features (and known issues).